 Information regarding the location and exhibit rental fees will be provided on this website shortly.
 Exhibitors are responsible for keeping booths clean after move-in and at the end of each day.
 NIEA has the right to order daily cleaning if booth appearance is unsightly.
 Cleaning costs are not included in the exhibit rental fee and will be borne by the exhibitor.
 Electrical requirements, projection requirements, and all furniture and accessories are also the responsibility of the exhibiting company.

 Please keep noise in your booth to a minimum.
 Noise from electrical or mechanical apparatus should not interfere with other exhibitors.
 No exhibitor shall operate equipment or voice reproducing machines that would cause annoyance to other exhibitors.
 Earphones must be provided or such recording devices must be enclosed in a special booth.
 NIEA reserves the right to determine at which point sound constitutes interference with others and if it does, it must be disconnected.
 Cylinders containing oxygen, compressed air or other gas must be secured by a strap stand or cart in any upright position to prevent tip-over.
 Exhibitors not complying with this rule are not permitted to use such cylinders in the exhibit area.

-Combustible materials used in the exhibit hall must be flame-proof in accordance with the Orlando Fire Department Codes.
+Combustible materials used in the exhibit hall must be flame-proof in accordance with the Hartford Fire Department Codes.
 Use or storage of flammable liquids, gasses or solids is strictly forbidden.

 Nothing shall be posted, tacked, nailed or otherwise attached to the walls, floors or other parts of the Convention Center or furniture contained in the facility.
 The use of stick-on decals is discouraged and the distribution and display of helium balloons are prohibited in the Convention Center.